-The site is dominated by a 30 hectare lake, surrounded by grassland, woodland and wetland.
+The site is dominated by a 30 hectare (74 acres) lake, surrounded by grassland, woodland and wetland.

 Since the opening of the park in 1986, it has become one of the most important inland bird sites in Yorkshire, the lake being a haven for migratory birds, particularly wintering wildfowl.

 Wintersett reservoir has been popular with fishermen for well over a century.
 When the local public house was built in the 1850s it was named “Anglers Retreat”.
 The opencast workings adopted the “Anglers” name in the 1970s and this stuck when the Country Park was created.